 Most people are attracted to Jesus and most people are repelled by Yahweh but Christianity cannot reject either of those.
 They cannot call them two separate Gods, because it would not be monotheism.
 These two personalities cannot be reconciled, because they are fundamentally opposed.
 This duality within monotheism has been seen over the ages in the cruelty that Christians have shown to people of other religions while talking about the kindness, love, and brotherhood within Christianity.
 This duality has allowed people to interpret Christianity in thousands of different ways with different people taking different parts of the Bible literally and metaphorically and everything in between those extremes.
 Thus, apart from the problems of how monotheism emerged from polytheism and how the interpretation of crucifixion is contrary to the facts, there is the issue of two radically opposed depictions of God.

-Followers of the Vedic tradition have no problem accepting the many faces of God.
+Followers of the Vedic tradition have no problem accepting the many aspects of God, which appear as lower deities, along with a complete form of God.
 Vedic darshan is specifically about studying everything in terms of six aspects.
 God has both cruel and kind faces, which He shows to different people, based on their natures.
-Those faces of God are always possible, but they become real to a specific person, at a specific, time, place, and situation.
-These faces of God are His many forms.
+Those different aspects of God are always possible, but they become real to a specific person, at a specific, time, place, and situation.
+These aspects of God are His many forms.
 The followers of the Vedic tradition accept that everyone has a unique relationship with God, through which he can see a different form of God.
 God is one, and yet, He exists in many forms.

-Contrary to monotheism, there is no exclusivism of multiple forms of God.
+Therefore, contrary to monotheism, there is no exclusivism of multiple forms of God in the Vedic system.
 The fact that one form exists doesn’t mean only one form exists.
 There are infinite forms.
-And yet, those forms are not for everyone.
-This is described as five blind men trying to understand the elephant—they touch different parts of the elephant and they are not wrong in saying that the elephant is the part that they are currently touching.
+And yet, those forms are not experienced by everyone.
+This is demystified through the problem of the five blind men trying to understand the elephant—they touch different parts of the elephant and they are not wrong in saying that the elephant is the part that they are currently touching.
 However, they become wrong when they say that the other part of the elephant doesn’t exist.

 Therefore, apart from all the historical, conceptual, philosophical, and logical problems in monotheism, the fundamental problem—as far as other religions are concerned—is their exclusivism.
-This exclusivism comes from the blindness of the men trying to understand the elephant.
+In the five blind men problem, this exclusivism comes from the blindness of the men trying to understand the elephant.
 The man touching the leg of the elephant says that the elephant cannot be the ear or the tail.
-Exclusivists attack other religions and are unable to accept any other truth because they don’t have the philosophical framework in which they could think of reality as multiple aspects of one thing, seen differently by different people.
+Exclusivists attack other religions because they don’t have the philosophical framework in which they could think of reality as multiple aspects of one thing, seen differently by different people.

-This is why we contrast monotheism with personalism.
+This is why we have to contrast monotheism with personalism.
 Monotheism says that God can either be like the tail or the leg.
 Personalism says that God is actually an elephant of which tail and leg are aspects.
-God is one as an elephant and God is many as the elephant’s tail and leg.
+God is one as an elephant and God is many as the elephant’s tail and leg perceived by the blind men.
 Therefore, the Vedic tradition is neither monotheistic, nor polytheistic, but something that is neither and both.
-Every aspect is not equally important; some aspect is more important than others, quite like the head of the elephant is most important, the stomach is next, the legs are next, the ears are next, and the tail is last.
+Every aspect of God is not equally important; some aspects are more important than others, quite like the head of the elephant is most important, the stomach is next, the legs are next, the ears are next, and the tail is last.
 We can grade the parts of an elephant in a hierarchy, and talk about the more important aspects of God.
-This is how we reject both the blind equality of all religions and the blind rejection of other religions.
+This is how the Vedic system rejects both the blind equality of all religions and the blind rejection of other religions.

-This is the non-binary system of reasoning used in personalism.
-The problem of exclusivism is very easy to state.
-But it is so deep and broad that to solve it, we need to throw away every principle of logic, objectivity, and universality.
-We have to revise every fundamental notion of truth.
-When such radical differences are understood in their full resplendence, then the semblance between personalism and monotheism is just like the superficial whiteness of chalk and cheese without any deep similarity.
+Personalism requires a non-binary system of reasoning in which there are many aspects that are neither the whole, nor separate from the whole.
+The problem of exclusivism is easy to state.
+But it is so deep and broad that to solve it, we need to discard ordinary principles of logic, objectivity, and universality.
+We have to revise even the notion of truth.
+When such radical differences are understood in their full resplendence, then the semblance between personalism and monotheism is like the superficial whiteness of chalk and cheese without any deep similarity.